air-wickk/C-Sharp-Practice/README.md

 # C# Practice
-A compilation of my solution folders exploring the many concepts of C#, organized by chapter.
+### A compilation of my folders exploring the concepts of C#, organized by chapter.

+- To access files, the general structure is as follows: **Chapter X/FolderName/FolderName/FolderName.cs**
+- Visual Studio 2022 recommended